 The latest World Health Organization treatment guidelines make everyone living with HIV eligible for treatment.
-Some argue that providing access to early treatment is now a core obligation for countries and that restricting access or failing to provide accurate information about it, is a violation of human rights.28 In 2015, just 46% of all people living with HIV were on antiretroviral treatment.53
+Some argue that providing access to early treatment is now a core obligation for countries and that restricting access or failing to provide accurate information about it, is a violation of human rights.52 In 2017, just 59% of all people living with HIV were on antiretroviral treatment.53

 In many places, those belonging to key populations are unable to access HIV and other health services tailored to their needs.
-In Eastern and Central Asia, 80% of new HIV infections are from sharing used needles yet just 10% of people who injects drugs access needle and syringe programmes.30 31
+In Eastern and Central Asia, nearly one third of new HIV infections are among people who inject drugs yet opioid substitution therapy (OST) – where legal – is accessed by less than 15% of this population.54

 Human rights laws and treaties

-Human rights norms are outlined in international and regional treaties covenants, convention and laws.
+Human rights norms are outlined in international and regional treaties, covenants, conventions and laws.
 When countries sign these documents, they legally commit to enforcing these rights.
 They are also required to report to monitoring bodies on how these rights are being implemented.

 Political declarations and commitments

 Along with human rights treaties, there are political declarations signed by governments that are not legally binding but represent strong political commitment.
 For example, the 2016 Political Declaration on Ending AIDS contains essential commitments by all governments to protect and promote the human rights of people living with, at risk of, and affected by HIV.62